NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Description backgrounds 1738161647 town design intro

 TOWNS are small settlements in the countryside where people begin to settle with access to water and local food.
 Some small towns attract more people and markets.
-The towns with a few buildings that began to serve more populations with markets, trades, food, and goods started to grow.
+The towns with a few buildings started to serve more significant populations with markets, trades, food, and goods.
 The name “towns” comes from a British word for enclosed places like fenced farms, walled courtyards, or towns with set limits.
 They are larger than villages but smaller than cities.
 Townspeople inhabit towns!
 Going to town means having fun doing things there!
-Towns attract more residents; commercial buildings offer food, baked goods, hardware services, and more.
-Towns have schools and even have a library and a bank.
-Towns may even have a central green or gathering space with cafes, stores, etc. In the United States, towns are incorporated and have boundaries.
-Do you live in a village, a town, or a city?
+Towns attract residents; commercial buildings offer food, baked goods, hardware services, and more.
+Towns have schools, a library, and even a bank.
+Towns may develop around a central green or gathering space with cafes, stores, etc. In the United States, towns are incorporated and have boundaries.
+Do you live in the countryside, a village, a town, or a city?

 Towns are small settlements where people create domestic space with access to water and growing food.
 Settlers establish their shelter and necessary water, energy, and food needs by building homes and laying out vegetable gardens and areas to raise chickens, goats, and cows.
 The earliest European and African American settlement in the United States was St. Augustine, founded in 1565 on the east coast of Florida.
 The town, started by Ponce de Leon, brought Catholic religion to the native indigenous peoples who initially settled there.
 Shortly thereafter, between 1607 and 1608, the Spanish, English, and French founded settlements north of the 30th latitude that survived despite the odds against them.
 In 1607, Spaniards founded Sante Fe as capital in New Mexico highlands building on the O’Ga P’Ogeh (Tewa for White Shell Water Place) lands of the Pueblo Indians along the Sante Fe river, a tributary of the Rio Grande River.
 The British established Jamestown on the Atlantic coast in 1608.
 French settlers established a town on the St Laurence River named Quebec.
 Today ST. Augustine is a historical site with Spanish Architecture, Cathedrals, Convents, and the fountain of youth!!
 Alvis Street is the oldest street in the US, and it has Spanish-style balconied buildings.
 Jamestown is a historical site where people can experience the first colonial settlement.
 Sante Fe is the capital of New Mexico and the cultural center of southwestern art.